AfeenaG/AfeenaG/README.md

 This project focuses on building a scalable fraud detection system using machine learning and real-time data processing.
 The solution leverages historical transaction data to train predictive models capable of identifying fraudulent behavior, and then applies these models to streaming data to simulate real-time fraud detection.

-(full write up by Coming by April 2)

 https://github.com/AfeenaG/credit-card-fraud-detection

 ## 🌱 Violence Risk Detection
-- Coming by April 2
+- Coming by April 20

 https://github.com/AfeenaG/Violence-Risk-Detection